meilisearch/documentation/guides/advanced_guides/search_parameters.md

 - `<Attribute:Croplength>` OR `<Attribute>` (Optional, string, defaults to empty)

   Comma-separated list of attributes whose values will be cropped if they contain a matched query word.<br>
-  Each attribute can be joined by an optional croplength.
+  Each attribute can be joined by an optional `cropLength`.

 - `"*"`